 - Disseminating Matter Harmful to Juveniles

 - Deception to Obtain Matter harmful to Juveniles

 (An exception to this rule is failure to pay child support which is now eligible for expungement.
 S.B 337 September 2012)

 Unfortunately, if you have been convicted of one of these felonies or misdemeanors, you are not be eligible to have those records sealed in Ohio.
 However, there are a few options you can pursue if you are ineligible for expungement.

-Lastly, be aware of other firms that advertise expungement for these types of convictions, specifically DUI/OVI.
+Lastly, be aware of other firms that advertise expungement for these types of convictions, specifically *DUI/OVI.
+While there is hope for a dismissed traffic charge, including DUI/OVI, a final conviction for either charge cannot be expunged.
 The legal code is very clear and without a change to the law, any pursuit of an expungement will result in unnecessary legal fees and dashed hopes.